agostinhodev/php-search-image-crawler/README.md

 ## How to use in my personal project?

-The magic of this code happens on file `services/ImageBySearchEngine.php` which is a Oriented Object file that has a method called `search()`
+The magic of this code happens on file `services/ImageBySearchEngine.php` which is a Object-oriented file that has a method called `search()`

 #### To use, you need to create an object as following: